 - For operations managers, it means knowing where critical assets, tools, and equipment are at any given moment, without the manual effort that typically fills that gap.

-- For IT and technology teams, it means extending an existing RTLS investment into zones that were previously out of reach, without standing up a separate system or infrastructure.
+- For IT and technology teams, it means extending an existing RTLS investment into hazardous area zones that were previously out of reach, without standing up a separate system or infrastructure.

 The use cases span asset tracking, workforce visibility, zone access control, process tracking, and emergency response across oil and gas, petrochemicals, pharmaceuticals, mining, energy, utilities, and heavy manufacturing.